ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-hybrid.md

 ## The Enterprise hybrid pattern in detail
 {: #integration-hybrid-enterprise-detail}

 The diagram below shows an enterprise scale hybrid integration scenario with a number of surround workloads hosted in the IBM Cloud infrastructure environments in your own IBM Cloud Account.
-The IBM Cloud Account for Client is peered with the IBM Cloud Account for RISE with SAP on iBM Power Virtual Server using a cross-account transit gateway connection.
+The IBM Cloud Account for Client is peered with the IBM Cloud Account for RISE with SAP on IBM Power Virtual Server using a cross-account transit gateway connection.
 See [Adding a cross-account connection](/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections&interface=ui).
 The diagram shows a scenario where SAP® own the transit gateway and when you request SAP to peer they issue a connection request to your VPC.

 ![Figure 5.
 The Enterprise hybrid pattern](../images/hybrid-enterprise.svg "The Enterprise hybrid pattern"){: caption="The Enterprise hybrid pattern" caption-side="bottom"}